NTUOSC/ntu-geocaching-server/README.md

 	- **cuid**: Identification of participant, usually UID of NFC card

+- **Get overall statistics**: To get an overall statistic

+		GET / HTTP/1.1

 - **Get statistics for endpoint**: To get statistics for specified endpoint

 		GET /endpoint/[ Name of Endpoint ] HTTP/1.1

+- **Get a list of all players**: To get the list of players

+		GET /user HTTP/1.1

+- **Get statistics for specified user**: To get statistics for specified user

+		GET /user/[ Identification of User ] HTTP/1.1

 ## Contributor